 - Birkin bags, a display of wealth, sell for thousands of dollars.

-- Wendy, a Lynchburg College student, was selected for an internship with NASA.
+- Wendy, a University of Lynchburg student, was selected for an internship with NASA.

 Commas and Nonrestrictive Clauses